patractlabs/redspot-v0.1/README.md

 (npx is a package runner tool that comes with npm 5.2+ and higher, it ensures that you always install the latest version)

-Redspot will create a directory called my-app inside the current folder.
+Redspot will create a directory called flipper inside the current folder.

 Once the installation is done, you can open your project folder: